shashjar/monkey-lang/README.md

 <img src="./docs/assets/monkey-usage.png" alt="Monkey Usage" style="box-shadow: 5px 5px 15px rgba(0,0,0,0.3); border-radius: 10px;">

-By default, this runs the Monkey compiler & virtual machine, with entrypoint `main.go` into `repl/repl.go`.
+The REPL has some ergonomic features, courtesy of the `chzyer/readline` package:

+- Multi-line input, which can be done by placing a backslash `\` at the end of each line which should be continued onto the next prior to the REPL processing the input
+- Maintained history of past input, which can be navigated via the up and down arrow keys
+- Navigating back-and-forth within REPL input via the left and right arrow keys
+- Closing REPL via `Ctrl+D` or the `exit` command
+- Input interrupt via `Ctrl+C`

 The engine can be specified via a command-line argument if you want to use the interpreter/evaluator engine instead:

 ```
 go build -o monkey && ./monkey -engine=eval